akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He dismounted, handing his reins to his groom, and turned to face her.
 ‘We have met before,‘ he said simply.

-She looked at him oddly.
+She looked at him, puzzled.
 ‘You mean three days ago?‘

-He laughed loudly.
+He laughed loud and carefree.
 ‘No. Two years ago, at the Midsummer Fair in Stamford.
 You were with your father.
 I’d forgotten until now.‘

 She stared at him, trying to place his face.
 The fair had been crowded, noisy, overwhelming.
 She had been fourteen, still raw from her mother’s death.
 She remembered the noise, the press of strangers, but little more.